Pendulum Magazine

 MOUNTVIEW ROAD || Bringing the Australian Sun to London

-Homeowners Caroline and Alan faced a unique dilemma: whether to relocate to Australia to bask in its radiant sun and enjoy an alfresco lifestyle or to remain in London, with its cultural richness but more subdued climate.
+Homeowners Caroline and Alan faced a unique dilemma: whether to relocate to Australia to bask in its radiant sun and enjoy an alfresco lifestyle or remain in London, with its cultural richness but more subdued climate.
 The challenge was to capture the spirit of Australia—its bright, airy spaces and outdoor-centric lifestyle—within the confines of a north-facing London home shadowed by the gable end of a neighboring house.
 The solution lay not in moving but in a bold architectural vision that would bring Australia to London.

 The open-plan dining and kitchen area is bathed in natural light, thanks to the strategic diagonal extension and roof lights.